garrandall/popular-music-data/tracks/i-won-t-last-a-day-without-you-al-wilson.md

 So many times when the city
 Seems to be without a friendly face
-Ooh, it's a lonely place
+Oh, it's a lonely place

 But it's nice to know that
 You'll be there if I need you